-Veterans who have been through the VA disability claims process understand the importance of proving service-connection for a disability.
+Veterans who have been through the VA disability claims process understand the importance of proving service connection for a disability.
 However, service connection on a direct basis is not the only way to get a disability service connected, particularly in the case of service connection for a disability that is secondary to an already service-connected condition.

-A secondary disability is a disability that resulted from a condition that is already service-connected.
+A secondary service-connected disability is a disability that resulted from a condition that is already service-connected.
 In claims for secondary service connection, proving a nexus is especially important.
 A nexus is a medical opinion that, in cases of secondary service connection, links a veteran’s secondary disability to their already service-connected disability.
-The nexus between your primary disability and your secondary disability must be clearly established in order to receive secondary service connection for the disability.
+The nexus between your primary disability and your secondary disability must be clearly established in order to be granted secondary service connection for the disability.
 This is different than a claim for an increased rating because you are claiming an entirely new disability instead of asking for an increase for a service-connected disability.

 How Secondary Disabilities Occur